Rhyno: Various alliances (2003–2005)

 Rhyno returned to WWE television sixteen months later on the February 27, 2003, episode of SmackDown!, aligning himself with Chris Benoit and turning into a face as they defeated Matt Hardy and Shannon Moore.
 He subsequently joined the SmackDown! brand.
-Rhyno and Benoit went on to unsuccessfully challenge Team Angle for the WWE Tag Team Championship in a triple threat tag team match also involving Los Guerreros at WrestleMania XIX.
-At Judgment Day, Rhyno teamed with Spanky and Chris Benoit to lose to John Cena and The Full Blooded Italians (Chuck Palumbo and Johnny Stamboli).
-After losing to Benoit in the opening round of the United States Championship tournament on the June 19 episode of SmackDown!, Rhyno turned on Benoit during the latter's match against Eddie Guerrero for the United States Championship at Vengeance, thus turning heel once again.
-At SummerSlam, Rhyno competed in a fatal four-way match for the United States Championship against Guerrero, Benoit and Tajiri, but failed to win the title.
+Rhyno and Benoit went on to unsuccessfully challenge Team Angle for the WWE Tag Team Championship in a triple threat tag team match also involving Los Guerreros at WrestleMania XIX on March 30.
+At Judgment Day on May 18, Rhyno teamed with Spanky and Chris Benoit to lose to John Cena and The Full Blooded Italians (Chuck Palumbo and Johnny Stamboli).
+After losing to Benoit in the opening round of the United States Championship tournament on the June 19 episode of SmackDown!, Rhyno turned on Benoit during Benoit's match against Eddie Guerrero for the United States Championship at Vengeance on July 27, thus turning heel once again.
+At SummerSlam on August 24, Rhyno competed in a fatal four-way match for the United States Championship against Guerrero, Benoit and Tajiri, but failed to win the title.
 Rhyno's feud with Benoit was resolved in a singles match between the two on the September 11 episode of SmackDown!, which Rhyno lost.

-Rhyno made his first appearance in the Royal Rumble match at the namesake event on January 25, 2004 by entering at #6 but was eliminated by the eventual winner Chris Benoit.
+Rhyno made his first appearance in the Royal Rumble match at the Royal Rumble on January 25, 2004, by entering at #6 but was eliminated by the eventual winner Chris Benoit.
 On the February 12 episode of SmackDown!, Rhyno got disqualified in a match against Hardcore Holly for shoving the referee.
-It led to a rematch between the two at No Way Out, which Rhyno lost.
+It led to a rematch between the two at No Way Out on February 15, which Rhyno lost.
 On the March 22 episode of Raw, Rhyno was drafted to the Raw brand in the 2004 WWE Draft Lottery.
 Later that night, he unsuccessfully faced Chris Benoit for the World Heavyweight Championship.
-The next week on Raw, he turned face by first squashing Lance Storm in a match and then forming a tag team with Tajiri.
-The duo defeated Jonathan Coachman and Garrison Cade in a tag team match at Bad Blood.
-In the fall of 2004, Rhyno and Tajiri began pursuing the World Tag Team Championship and entered a feud with the champions La Résistance (Sylvain Grenier and Robért Conway), unsuccessfully challenging them for the titles at Unforgiven.
+The next week on Raw, he turned face once again by first squashing Lance Storm in a match and then forming a tag team with Tajiri.
+The duo defeated Jonathan Coachman and Garrison Cade in a tag team match at Vengeance on July 11.
+In the fall, Rhyno and Tajiri began pursuing the World Tag Team Championship and entered a feud with the champions La Résistance (Sylvain Grenier and Robért Conway), unsuccessfully challenging them for the titles at Unforgiven on September 12.
 Rhyno and Tajiri received another title shot against La Résistance on the November 15 episode of Raw in a triple threat match, also involving William Regal and Eugene.
 Regal and Eugene won the titles.

-On the January 10, 2005 episode of Raw, Rhyno lost a Royal Rumble qualifying match to Edge.
+On the January 10, 2005, episode of Raw, Rhyno lost a Royal Rumble qualifying match to Edge.
 Rhyno was released from his WWE contract on April 9, along with his friend Matt Hardy due to a public argument with his wife that took place at the WrestleMania 21 afterparty.
 He made his final appearance on WWE television at the WWE-produced ECW reunion pay-per-view One Night Stand on June 12, where he lost to Sabu.